 CESR in a non-CCT specialty applicants will need to submit primary evidence that particularly addresses the competences expected within their sub-specialty.
 Such applications may not require evidence to the same standard for all other competences outside of their sub-specialty.
 Nevertheless, applicants should address all competences required in the application, to the standard defined in the curriculum of their chosen sub-specialty.

 CESR in academic and research medicine applicants will need to submit primary evidence that particularly addresses the competences expected within their area of research.
 Nevertheless, applicants should address all competences required in the application, to a standard appropriate to their research.
 Applicants to this CESR are expected to submit evidence of additional experience related to research and academia.

 Guidance on selecting referees

-Applicants must provide the names and details of six referees who the GMC can contact to ask for structured reports.
+Applicants must provide the names and details of four referees who the GMC can contact to ask for structured reports.
 Please make sure when nominating your referees that:

 you have their approval before submitting your application